Alisha-Khan-Mridula/Problem-Solving/README.md

          column and put the next value.
     => If there is a value, then back go to the grid below the current grid and put the next value.
-Note:  If the current value is in the last grid of the first row, then insert the next value in the lower grid of the current value.
+**Note:**  If the current value is in the last grid of the first row, then insert the next value in the lower grid of the current value.

-1) All 3x3 magic squares:
+**1) All 3x3 magic squares:**

 There are 1 to 9 numbers and we have put these 9 numbers in such a way that the sum of each row, column and diagonal is equal to 15.